Editor’s note: This article has been updated August 2021 to reflect the current state of the COVID-19 vaccines in the FDA approval process.

 Process for COVID-19 vaccine

-“The timeline from discovery of the virus to development of investigational vaccines in less than a year is remarkable.
-Should one or more COVID-19 vaccines be licensed soon, it will be a result of the unprecedented effort of scientists and investment by the government in funding the manufacturing of the vaccines in anticipation of their approval,” Dr. Boyce said.
+“The timeline from discovery of the virus to development of available vaccines in about a year is remarkable.
+This was the result of unprecedented effort of scientists and investment by the government in funding the manufacturing of the vaccines in anticipation of their approval,” Dr. Boyce said.

-For more information about vaccines, talk to your doctor.
+For more information about vaccines, talk to your health care provider.